yossy17/stream-skipper/Description/en.md

 ## Contributing

 Bug reports and feature suggestions are welcome.
-Please [open an issue](https://github.com/yossy17/prime-video-auto-skipper/issues) or [create a pull request](https://github.com/yossy17/prime-video-auto-skipper/pulls).
+Please [open an issue](https://github.com/yossy17/streaming-services-skipper/issues) or [create a pull request](https://github.com/yossy17/streaming-services-skipper/pulls).

+This script operates on a simple mechanism of specifying the class name of button elements and physically clicking those elements.
+Therefore, it can basically function on streaming services that have buttons like `Skip Intro` or `Next Episode`.
+However, as I'm not subscribed to many services myself, I don't have a way to know these elements.
+By adding to the code, this script alone can be made compatible with more services.
+If possible, I would appreciate if you could provide the selectors for each service, as this would help improve the service.

 ## License